subsquid/specs/sql-research/2025-05-12-duckdb-timeline.md

 #### M1

-1. DuckDB extension queries data according to metadata
+1. [X] DuckDB extension queries data according to metadata

 ~2.
 DuckDB extension materialises data locally~
-Comment: This cannot be M1 because we need data (coming from workers); therefore it is moved to M2.
+Comment: This cannot be M1 because we need data (coming from workers); ~therefore it is moved to M2~.
+Comment: Since users can simply create tables from select, this goal is not urgent.
+It can be done later.

 #### M2

-1. Server sends metadata to DuckDB extension
+1. [X] Server sends metadata to DuckDB extension

-2. DuckDB extension uses the metadata from the server
+2. [X] DuckDB extension uses the metadata from the server

-3. Server sends queried data from Parquet files (M3.3 required)
+3. [X] Server sends queried data from Parquet files (M3.3 required)

-4. DuckDB extension receives (and, if necessary, materialises) the data
+4. [X] DuckDB extension receives ~(and, if necessary, materialises)~ the data

 #### M3

-1. DuckDB extension transforms DuckDb plan to substrait plan
+1. [X] DuckDB extension transforms DuckDb plan to substrait plan

-2. DuckDB extension extracts subplan and sends it to the server
+2. [X] DuckDB extension extracts subplan and sends it to the server

-3. Server transforms substrait plan to Polars expressions and executes them over Parquet files
+3. [X] Server transforms substrait plan to Polars expressions and executes them over Parquet files
+Comment: More has been done, in fact.
+The server is already split into portal and worker code.
+The portal code rewrites the plan, i.e. it extracts the parts that are relevant for workers and sends them back to the extension per table and worker.

 #### M4

-1. Test Battery exercises functionality of DuckDB extension
+1. [ ] Test Battery exercises functionality of DuckDB extension

-2. Test Battery exercises functionality of DuckDB extension and Server in tandem
+2. [ ] Test Battery exercises functionality of DuckDB extension and Server in tandem

-3. Test Battery exercises
+3. [ ] Test Battery exercises

-   * Projection (asterisk, field lists in various orders, aliases, constants, expressions, scalar functions)
+   * [ ] Projection (asterisk, field lists in various orders, aliases, constants, expressions, scalar functions)

-   * Filter with complex conditions (and, or, not, between, in, parentheses, etc)
+   * [ ] Filter with complex conditions (and, or, not, between, in, parentheses, etc)